Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 MTM Hydro PF22.2

-Check Price
+Check Price on Amazon

 Our #1 Pick: Tool Daily Foam Cannon

 This is the cannon we recommend to almost everyone.
 On a mid-range electric pressure washer it lays down thick, shaving-cream foam that clings to vertical panels long enough to dwell, and the adjustment knob gives real control over foam thickness and spray width.
-It uses the standard 1/4-inch quick-connect that fits most washers, the 1-litre bottle is a good size, and it ships with five colour-coded nozzle tips.
+It uses the standard 1/4-inch quick-connect that fits most washers, the 1-liter bottle is a good size, and it ships with five color-coded nozzle tips.
 At around $20 it out-performs cannons costing far more — the foam thickness difference versus a premium unit is small, and for most people it’s not worth 3–4× the price.

-Check price on Amazon →
+Check Price on Amazon →

 A hand adjusting the brass nozzle of the Tool Daily foam cannon attached to a pressure washer lance